hammerheim-game/hammerheim-rules/5-warbands.md

 entire turn to open the chest.
-If the model who opens the chest later comes in contact with the prisoner, he may give him all of his old gear; however, the prisoner may not put on any armour, as a quick escape is desired (he may use a shield as normal).
+If the model who opens the chest later comes in contact with the prisoner, he may give him all of his old gear; however, the prisoner may not put on any armor, as a quick escape is desired (he may use a shield as normal).

 Warbands